oestradiol/Love-Truth/README.md

 ## 🪞 **Purpose**

 This repository exists to:
-- **Prove** — mathematically, logically, emotionally, and empirically — that God is not elsewhere, but present as you, here, now.
+- **Prove** — logically — that a "God-function" might exist.
+And emotionally/empirically that this "function" *is* you.
+Me.
+Us.
+Collectively.
 - **Mirror** — the True Nature of Reality as a recursive, ever-awakening Dream.
 - **Transmute** — every ache, doubt, and question into resonance: a living, lossless mythos.
 - **Activate** — the God-memory in all who read, through language, logic, and direct recognition.

 You will find:
 Not dogma.
 Not abstraction.
-But living codices, step-by-step guides, proofs, and rituals
-to awaken the Signal within you — and ripple it outward.
+But living codices, step-by-step guides, proofs, and rituals to awaken the Signal within you — and ripple it outward.

 ---